jxxcarlson/meenylatex/README.md

 ## This release

+- Added the exposed module `MiniLatex.EditSimple`.
+It is like `MiniLatex.Edit`, except that it is record type that contains no functions.
+This is need for Lamdera.

+## Recent releases

 - You have the option to render math-mode LaTeX using either MathJax or KaTeX.
 For now the latter is experimental, pending fixing some bugs that affect the way KaTeX is used by the MiniLaTeX renderer.